 The gain calibration register contains 16 bits, two leading 0s and 14 data bits.
 The data bits are binary weighted as in the offset calibration register.
 The gain register value is effectively multiplied by the analog input to scale the conversion result over the full range.
 Increasing the gain register compensates for a smaller analog input range and decreasing the gain register compensates for a larger input range.
-The maximum analog input range that the gain register can compensate for is 1.025 times the reference voltage, and the minimum input range is 0.975 times the reference voltage.
+The maximum analog input range for which the gain register can compensate is 1.01875 times the reference voltage; the minimum input range is 0.98125 times the reference voltage.